 We have proposed novel techniques that allow us to exploit industrial-strength triple stores to answer queries over ontologies that are outside OWL 2 RL, thus "making the most" of state-of-the-art triple store technologies.
 Our techniques allow us to compute exact answers to queries in many cases.
-Otherwise, we can still efficiently compute an upper bound to the exact answers, which allows us to estimate the incompleteness of the triple store as well as to optimise OWL 2 reasoners by ruling out many candidate answer tuples.
+When exact answers cannot be provided, we can still efficiently compute an upper bound to the exact answers, which allows us to establish a bound on the incompleteness of the triple store as well as to optimise fully-fledged OWL 2 reasoners by ruling out many candidate answer tuples.